 Nondalton is an Athabascan village on the shore of Sixmile Lake which lies between Lake Iliamna and Lake Clark at the north end of the Alaska Peninsula.

 The prints were available exclusively through the Alaska Northwest Publishing Company (via their Alaska Magazine).
-Each print was priced at $100.00, in a regular edition of 25, along with 6 artist's proofs.
-All images are roughly the same size, at about 15" x 20", and their print sizes roughly 19" x 24" (there were some exceptions).
+Each print was priced at $100.00 in a regular edition of 25, along with 6 artist's proofs.
+All images are roughly the same size, about 15" x 20", and their print sizes roughly 19" x 24" (there were some exceptions).
 The last ones were offered first to those who'd purchased all previous prints in the series – thus making privately-held "complete" editions more likely.
 The series of prints are currently offered as a "traveling exhibit" via the Alaska State Museum.
 Click here for more information.